Jutho/TensorOperations.jl/docs/src/man/indexnotation.md

     (between two indices of two different tensors) or an inner contraction (a.k.a. trace, between two indices of a single tensor).
-More liberal use of the index notation, such as simultaneous summutation over three or more indices, or a open index appearing simultaneously in different tensor factors, are not supported by TensorOperations.jl
+More liberal use of the index notation, such as simultaneous summutation over three or more indices, or a open index appearing simultaneously in different tensor factors, are not supported by TensorOperations.jl.

 2. Aside from valid Julia identifiers, index labels can also be specified using literal integer constants or using a combination of integers and symbols.
 Furthermore, it is